 - Various fees may occur during transactions

 One of the newest additions you can find available at most online betting platforms these days is the Apple Pay option.
-Launched in 2014 by Apple, Apple Pay is a digital wallet that is available to all Apple iPhone, iPad and iWatch users.
-Apple Pay betting is an incredibly convenient form of payment as deposits can be made instantly, while transactions are verified by a fingerprint or a personal code.
+Launched in 2014 by Apple, Apple Pay is a digital wallet available to all Apple iPhone, iPad and iWatch users.
+Apple Pay betting is an incredibly convenient form of payment as deposits can be carried out instantly, while a fingerprint or a personal code verifies transactions.

 - Instant deposits